-The most interesting point shows up when the interaction between higher participation rights and treatment by the tax authority are considered in column (5) of Table 2.
-The respectful procedure has indeed a negative impact on tax evasion in more directly democratic cantons while it increases tax evasion in more representative democratic cantons.
-And vice versa for the 'authoritarian' procedure: it has a dampening effect on tax evasion in more representative democratic cantons and increases tax evasion in more direct democratic cantons.
+democratic cantons.
+And vice versa for the 'authoritarian' procedure: It has a dampening effect on tax evasion in more representative democratic cantons and increases tax evasion in more direct democratic cantons.
 While the single effects of the interaction terms with the respectful procedure do not reach any conventional significance level, they are individually significant in the case of the interaction terms with the 'authoritarian' procedure.
 Nevertheless, the tests on the joint significance of the respectful procedure variables and the direct democracy variables, reported on the bottom of Table 2, indicate that each of these variables has a significant impact on tax evasion while that of the 'authoritarian' procedure is not significant at any conventional significance level according to that Wald test.
 In addition, the hypothesis that the effects of respectful and authoritarian treatment are equal can now be rejected at the 5 percent significance level.
 The dampening effect of the 'authoritarian' procedure on tax evasion mainly arises in representative democracies while the dampening effect of the respectful procedure mainly occurs in direct democracies.
 Distinguishing both constitutional systems underlines the dominance of a respectful as compared to an authoritarian treatment.

-Putting the Results into Perspective
+5 Putting the Results into Perspective

 These results are fully in line with the existing literature on tax evasion in Switzerland and also with the historical study of Schanz (1890).
 The studies by Frey and Feld (2002) and Feld and Frey (2002) corroborate the earlier findings of Weck-Hannemann and Pommerehne (1989), Pommerehne and Weck-Hannemann (1996), Pommerehne and Frey (1992) and Frey (1997) with respect to the impact of direct democracy on tax evasion.
-Torgler (2003a) uses an alternative approach to study tax morale in the Swiss cantons by investigating two micro data sets, the World Value Survey and the International Survey Programme, that contain questions about tax morale of respondents.
+Torgler (2005) uses an alternative approach to study tax morale in the Swiss cantons by investigating two micro data sets, the World Value Survey and the International Social Survey Programme, that contain questions about tax morale of respondents.
 His results provide evidence that direct democracy shapes tax morale.
 According to his estimates, tax morale is significantly higher in direct democratic cantons.
 Distinguishing between different instruments of direct democracy, he finds that the fiscal referendum has the highest positive influence on tax morale.
 In addition, tax morale of respondents is higher if they have a higher trust in government, or in the courts and the legal system.
 Finally, local autonomy as an indicator of fiscal federalism has a marginally significant positive impact on tax morale.
 Since studies for the U.S. (Gerber 1999) and Switzerland (Pommerehne 1978) show that policies in direct democratic jurisdiction are more strongly in line with citizens' preferences, institutions of direct democracy can be seen as a means to establish a relationship of fiscal exchange between taxpayers and the government.
 While Schanz (1890) was pessimistic about the usefulness of direct democracy in tax compliance, it becomes evident that the possibility to decide on tax rates and the level of public services shows taxpayers what they get in exchange for their tax payment.
 This method helps to reveal citizens' preferences for public goods.